raghavtalwar/Red-Team-Operations/11 - Collection (TA0009)/SANS SEC 565.md

 - "On Your Own" and "Walkthrough"
 - For every exercise, the conclusion section highlights the important concepts and reinforces any Red Team Tips picked up along the way.
 ![[Pasted image 20240113175942.png]]

-Crush Labs inside out - Take advantage of the structure of the exercises to facilitate the maximum learning possible for your particular skill level and background.
+**Crush Labs inside out - Take advantage of the structure of the exercises to facilitate the maximum learning possible for your particular skill level and background.
 Good luck!

 ----
 ## SANS SME Support

+Tags: #customExecutables #o
 ### 3.1 Weaponization - Slide 7 - Custom Executables
 1. How to obfuscate tools like Rubeus or Cred dumping technique to use them on engagements